firebase/firebase-ios-sdk/docs/firebase_in_libraries.md

 ~/Library/Developer/CoreSimulator/Devices/4821F959-24A6-4D78-A102-4C5703103D99/data/Containers/Bundle/Application/F017D210-113A-4DAF-9E17-BDE455E71E06/FrameworkTest.app/FrameworkTest
 (0x10ad2d348).
 One of the two will be used.
 Which one is undefined.
 ```

+This commonly leads to a crash with the following error message:

+`The default FirebaseApp instance must be configured before the defaultFirebaseApp instance can be initialized.`

 <img src="./resources/firebase_from_dynamic_framework.svg" width=500/>

 **Figure 1: Using Firebase SDKs from dynamic framework**